teamdeeson/d9-quickstart/README.md

 ##### src/themes/deeson_frontend_framework
 The default hook up between drupal and src/frontend.
 Your theme can either inherit from this or follow the instructions from https://github.com/teamdeeson/deeson-webpack-config to do it yourself (its not tricky).

-### scripts/
-This is for any compilation or deployment scripts you may want to add.

 These need to be included in your settings file in the usual way: